Server configuration properties

 - Option to enable directory listings.
 When set to

 - Base URL, which reverse proxy will send requests to.
 HTTP and HTTPS URLs are supported.
-From Project Karpacz 0.4.0, it’s also possible to specify an array of base URLs (requests will be randomly distributed).
+It’s also possible to specify an array of base URLs (requests will be randomly distributed).
 Default: None

 - Base URL, which reverse proxy will send requests to, if the client is connected via HTTPS.
 HTTP and HTTPS URLs are supported.
-From Project Karpacz 0.4.0, it’s also possible to specify an array of base URLs (requests will be randomly distributed).
+It’s also possible to specify an array of base URLs (requests will be randomly distributed).
 Default: None

 - A list of request headers that can vary in a cache.
 Supplements the “Vary” response header.
 Default: None